Emini futures (or ES futures) are probably the most important trading vehicle in the world.

 Update – 36,000 Amateur Emini Traders

-Nanex Research published some more data points based on CFTC data that was used in a Harvard research paper.
+Nanex Research published more data points based on CFTC data that was used in a Harvard research paper.
 Between 17 September and 1 November 2010 there were 41,778 Emini trading accounts active.
-These included 30 HFT trading accounts and these HFT firms accounted for 46.7% of volume traded.
+These included 30 HFT trading accounts, and these HFT firms accounted for 46.7% of the volume traded.

 How Do Emini Futures Work?

 The first thing you need is a futures brokerage account.
-This is different from a “normal” stock trading account – because it’s governed by different regulations – but works in the same way.
+This is different from a “normal” stock trading account – because different regulations govern it – but it works similarly.
 Interactive Brokers are an excellent option.
 I particularly like that they’re geared around being 100% online – for example, their application process is 100% electronic.
 But they’re not the only option.

-Having your brokerage account linked with your charting platform provider is a very cost-effective way to go.
-Both TradeStation and NinjaTrader, the leading charting platforms, now offer futures brokerage services.
+Linking your brokerage account with your charting platform provider is a very cost-effective option.
+TradeStation and NinjaTrader, the leading charting platforms, now offer futures brokerage services.

 The second thing you need is a charting platform and trading methodology.
 There are dozens of different charting platforms (I’ve reviewed the major options here) and hundreds, if not thousands, of different trading methodologies (here’s how I trade).